Master guide to ESOP with Tips for Start-Up’s.

 • Make a list of employees to whom you want to issue ESOPs

-You can give ESOPs to all employees or categorise employees.
+You can give ESOPs to all employees or categorize employees.
 For each category, you can decide whether to give ESOPs or not.
 If yes, you can calculate how much ESOPs to give them based on the above calculations.

 • Draft ESOP Policy